genesys/bold360-mobile-docs-ios/VoiceSupport.md

 - # Voice Support
+    This article will help you manage voice configurations for Speech-To-Text and Text-To-Speech.

     - # SpeechToText  (collapsable)
-    This article will help you to manage Speech-To-Text configurations.<br/>
+    The following section will help you manage Speech-To-Text configurations.<br/>
     If Speech-To-Text is enabled (**Default value is enabled**) - voice dictation will be enabled.

     ## To Dissable Speech To Text